amityadav0/Prediction-market-contracts/README.md

-# Avax Price Prediction Market
+# Harmony Price Prediction Market

-[*Avax Price Prediction Market*](https://focused-leavitt-899e39.netlify.app/) is a fun and simple decentralized prediction market.
+[*Harmony Price Prediction Market*](https://focused-leavitt-899e39.netlify.app/) is a fun and simple decentralized prediction market.
 Video: https://drive.google.com/file/d/1_ppQIyVUL5th9LzxiYy52c1Nt1lK-mtF/view?usp=sharing

 ## Take part in market

 It's easy to take part:

-* Predict if the price of AVAX/USDT will be higher or lower than it was when the “LIVE” phase starts.
+* Predict if the price of Harmony/USDT will be higher or lower than it was when the “LIVE” phase starts.
-* If you enter an “UP” position, and the AVAX/USDT “Closed Price” is higher than the “Locked Price” at the end of the 5 minute LIVE phase, you WIN!
+* If you enter an “UP” position, and the Harmony/USDT “Closed Price” is higher than the “Locked Price” at the end of the 5 minute LIVE phase, you WIN!
 And if it’s lower, you lose.
-* If you enter a “DOWN” position, and the AVAX/USDT “Closed Price” is higher than the “Locked Price” at the end of the 5 minute LIVE phase, you LOSE!
+* If you enter a “DOWN” position, and the Harmony/USDT “Closed Price” is higher than the “Locked Price” at the end of the 5 minute LIVE phase, you LOSE!
 If it’s lower, you win.

 ## Guide

-Check [prediction-guide.md](./prediction-guide.md) for detailed walkthrough of using AVAX prediction market.
+Check [prediction-guide.md](./prediction-guide.md) for detailed walkthrough of using Harmony prediction market.

 ## Config

 The following config has been added to `config.json`:
-* *avaxPredictionContract*: address of deployed contract
+* *HarmonyPredictionContract*: address of deployed contract
-* *oracleAddress*: address of oracle (chainlink AVAX/USDT price feed)
+* *oracleAddress*: address of oracle (chainlink Harmony/USDT price feed)
 * *adminAddress*: address of admin (and operator) which is the controller
 * *interval*: interval of rounds (set to `30 min`)
 * *bufferSeconds*: timeperiod for admin/operator to execute rounds